KVSDURGASURESH/VULCAN/vulcan-1.2/README.md

     ```

-Note : UI would take ~1-2 min to come up on the browser , keep patience!
+    `Note` : UI would take ~1-2 min to come up on the browser !

 `TEST & VALIDATE :`

-1. Access WhatNxt App UI on any browser
+1. Access WhatNxt App UI on any `browser`

     ```bash
     $ http://localhost:3000